 - 4 Ocean Checkout dives

-Students will then use their new certification to do coral reef health surveys with the Mote Marine Laboratory’s Elizabeth Moore International Center for Coral Reef Research & Restoration.
+Students will then use their new certification to do real coral reef health surveys with the Mote Marine Laboratory’s Elizabeth Moore International Center for Coral Reef Research & Restoration.
 The laboratory is a fully equipped marine science facility dedicated to research and education in the Florida Keys.
-We will receive a tour of the research facility, information on the current coral reef research taking place, a lesson on coral reefs, and will then put their PADI certification to use!
+We will receive a tour of the research facility, information on the current coral reef research taking place, a lesson on coral reefs, earn 10 hours of community service credit, and will then put their NAUI certification to use!

-This program is designed for high school students ages 14-17 that are passionate about the marine environment and looking for a tropical adventure spent underwater!
+This program is designed for rising 10th graders – recent high school graduates graders that are passionate about the marine environment and looking for a tropical adventure spent underwater!

 Located in the heart of the Lower Keys, the Mote Marine Laboratory’s Elizabeth Moore International Center for Coral Reef Research & Restoration (IC2R3) is a fully equipped marine science facility dedicated to marine research and education in the Florida Keys.
 The facility also offers dorm-style accommodations to house us for the week!